iFixit/itbrokeand.ifixit.com/_posts/2013-03-03-cimpler-continuous-integration-server.md

 ---
 layout: with-comments
-title: "Cimpler - continuous integration, unix style"
+title: "Cimpler - continuous integration, unix-style"
 author: Daniel Beardsley
 author_url: http://github.com/danielbeardsley
-summary: Cimpler is a continuous intergration server in node.js
+summary: Cimpler is a continuous intergration server built with node.js
-         that aims to do one this, and do it well, or at least simply.
+         that aims to do one thing, and do it well, or at least simply.
 ---

 Because the world really needed another CI server, we made one.
-Checkout [cimpler on github][repo] and feel free to contribute.
+Check out [cimpler on github][repo] and feel free to contribute.

 At [iFixit](http://www.ifixit.com), we spent far too long trying to configure [Jenkins](http://jenkins-ci.org/)